 This extreme ISDS system already has been included in a series of U.S. "trade" deals, forcing taxpayers to hand more than $440 million to corporations that have successfully attacked toxics bans, land-use rules, regulatory permits, water and timber policies and more.
 Under one pact, a tribunal ordered payment of more than $1.4 billion to a multinational oil firm after it violated the terms of its contract with the Ecuadorian government to explore for oil in the Amazon.
 Just under U.S. deals, more than $70 billion remains pending in corporate claims against climate and energy laws, medicine patent policies, pollution cleanup requirements, and other public interest policies we rely on to protect the environment, our health, safety and financial stability.

 In the past few years, the number of such investor-state attacks has surged.
 From the 1950s – when this system was first established – until 2000, only 50 cases were initiated.
 Today, more than 750 cases have been launched.
 A whole industry of third-party financing and specialized law firms has sprung up to help multinational corporations extract our taxpayer dollars and roll back key public interest policies using the ISDS system.

-Deals like the Trans-Pacific Partnership (TPP) and the Trans-Atlantic Free Trade Agreement (TAFTA) would vastly expand the ISDS threat, newly empowering thousands of multinational corporations to demand compensation for U.S. policies.
+Deals like the Trans-Pacific Partnership (TPP) and the Transatlantic Trade and Investment Partnership (TTIP) would vastly expand the ISDS threat, newly empowering thousands of multinational corporations to demand compensation for U.S. policies.
 But some countries are now beginning to challenge this outrageous system: South Africa, Indonesia and India have started terminating or renegotiating their treaties that contain ISDS provisions, and Ecuador, Venezuela and Bolivia have already terminated many of their treaties.